Michael Cimino: 1970s

 "Mike looked at me, and said, 'You know that game Tag?'
 'Yeah,' I said.
 'Well... you're it,' Mike told me.
 He went on to say that this guy, Lightfoot, was no one other than me, that I couldn't make a mistake, or a false move, even if I wanted to.
 I've never forgotten that bit of direction that that young director gave me on his first movie, that gift of confidence."

 George Kennedy and Geoffrey Lewis were also cast to star in the film, chosen for the primary reason that neither actor had ever done comedic roles before.
 Cimino had since compared their chemistry in the film to that of Laurel and Hardy.
 The film shot from July to September with a schedule of forty-seven days on a budget of $4 million.
 Cimino was careful to make Eastwood happy by keeping things moving quickly and efficiently.
 "I knew that the only way I could keep control of the movie was to be ahead of schedule," he said.
 Eastwood was impressed enough with Cimino's work that he allowed him to finish it his way.
 "I owe such a debt to that man," he later said of Eastwood.
 The film became a solid box office success at the time grossing $25 million and earned Bridges an Academy Award nomination for Best Supporting Actor.

 With the success of Thunderbolt and Lightfoot, Cimino landed a deal at United Artists to write and direct The Fountainhead, based on Ayn Rand's sprawling novel about an architect who refuses to compromise, which he had loved for years.
 He sent his script to Elliott Kastner, who was going to produce, and his first choice to play the character of Howard Rourk was Clint Eastwood.
-Taking its cue from more than the novel, Cimino's modern-day adaptation was largely modeled off of architect Jørn Utzon's troubled building of the Sydney Opera House, as well as the construction of the Empire State Plaza in Albany, New York.
+Taking its cue from more than the novel, Cimino's modern-day adaptation was largely modeled on architect Jørn Utzon's troubled building of the Sydney Opera House, as well as the construction of the Empire State Plaza in Albany, New York.
 "Making it a contemporary story meant that there was a lot of new work that had to be done [in adapting]," he said.
 According to Cimino, Eastwood turned the film down over concerns of being compared to his idol Gary Cooper, who had played the same character in the 1949 film adaptation.
 Over the years he continued to try to get it made, approaching different funding sources with copies of the script and each time rewriting it in the process.